-The white wings of this species have charcoal gray tips and 1 (male) or 2 (female) black spots in the center of each forewing, while females have 2 spots in the same place.
+The white wings of this species have charcoal gray tips.
+Males have 1 black spot on the center of each forewing, while females have 2 spots in the same place.
 The color under the forewings may be yellow or light green and is visible if the wings are closed.

-The green caterpillar eats cabbage and other plants related to mustard.
+The green caterpillar eats cabbage, nasturtiums and other plants related to mustard.
 It is covered with hairs and has 5 yellow lines running down its length.

 Category: Butterfly or Moth

 Adult Size (Length): 30mm to 50mm (1.18in to 1.97in) COMPARE